Mohammad271091/extensya-todo/README.md

     ```

 ## Usage

+## Users
 The following users are seeded to the database and can be directly used:
 - email: **mohammad@gmail.com** with password: **password1234** (admin)
 - email: **sara@gmail.com** with password: **password1234** (normal user)

 * Note: all other users in the database have the password **password1234**

+## Dashboards
+At login, the admin would be redirected to /admin page where he can add new tasks, update existing tasks, or delete them.
+The admin can also view all current users and send them real-time and **private** messages/notifications"

+On the other hand, the normal user can only view the tasks, and should receive notifications corresponding to the CRUD operations by the admin, and if he/she receives a private message from the admin.

+*note: the notification has a reload icon for the page to refresh and view the up to date changes*
+## RESTful API